Won’t somebody think of the network?

 The two-year field trial included 673 participants and more than 130,000 charging events.
 Smart charging in Electric Nation involved sending signals to slow charging down when necessary or using tariffs to encourage drivers to charge outside of peak times

 What we discovered about demand management

 Data from the trial showed flexibility in charging.
-However, without an incentive, the demand in the evening peak requires management.
-Demand management was technically feasible and acceptable to the majority of trial participants – in fact, it operated successfully for most participants throughout the trial.
-Satisfaction scored by participants remained high and was not linked to the amount of management they experienced.
+However, without an incentive, EV charging could create additional demand in the evening peak which would sometimes be greater than the network capacity – particularly in winter when other demand is also high.
+Demand management through smart charging could be a solution to this.
+The trial showed that demand management was technically feasible and acceptable to the majority of participants –satisfaction scored by participants remained high and was not linked to the amount of management they experienced.